 About the project

 The purpose of this project is to understand to what extent and in what ways the corona crisis has strengthened or changed household routines and habits related to travel, food and leisure.
 We examine changing habits as a direct consequence of government action, but also what remains changed as society re-opens and the corona crisis ends.

-The project is affiliated with the research center Include and is led by Arve Hansen at Center for Development and the Environment.
-The other researchers involved are Ulrikke Wethal and Johannes Volden, and two Master students at SUM.
+The project is affiliated with the research center Include and is led by Arve Hansen and Ulrikke Wethal at Center for Development and the Environment.
+The other researchers involved are Johannes Volden and Sindre Cottis Hoff at SUM.